Vampitech/LOSDownloader/README.md

 **English**
 # Lineage OS Downloader by Vampitech.net

-This is a pretty simple script to complement a video tutorial for people interested in install latest release of Lineage OS Android for N Switch L4T.
+This is a pretty simple app to complement a video tutorial for people interested in install latest release of Lineage OS Android for N Switch L4T.

 # Requirements
- - Windows 10 1809 or above
- - Windows 11 (any version)
+ - Windows 10 / 11

 # Usage
 - Extract ZIP
-- Run lineagedownloader.bat
+- Run LOSDownloader.exe
 - Choose an option TAB o ATV
 - Wait for downloads and files preparing.
 - If all went fine, you will have an OUT folder with 2 more folders inside of it